Applying to the M.A. Program

 If you wish to be considered for a graduate assistantship, you must complete and submit an Application for a Graduate Assistantship.
 In order to receive full consideration for a graduate assistantship, you should ensure that your application for admission is complete and that the graduate assistantship form is submitted by February 1.

 The department is typically able to offer six graduate assistantships to each incoming class.
-The graduate assistantships pay full tuition and a stipend, which was $11,825 for the 2013-2014 academic year.
+The graduate assistantships provide a tuition waiver and a stipend, the latter of which was $11,825 for the 2016-2017 academic year.

 Information about non-departmental forms of financial assistance can be found at The Graduate School.